marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 4. Monitor the pipeline run in KFP UI.

 ## Part 3 - CI/CD
-### Developing the CI/CD workflow that builds and deploy the KFP training pipeline
+### Authoring the CI/CD workflow that builds and deploy the KFP training pipeline
 1. Create a **Cloud Build** custom builder that encapsulates KFP CLI.
 ```
 cd Lab-11-KFP-CAIP/cicd/kfp-cli